AlexCaranha/aircanvas/README.md

 - **Current Colour**: Displayed in the top-left corner
 - **Exit**: Press 'q' to quit the application

+### Audio Recognition

+AirCanvas includes an audio recognition feature that allows you to control the application using voice commands.
+This feature leverages the `speech_recognition` library to interpret spoken words and execute corresponding actions within the application.

+### Supported Commands
+- **"Clear"**: Clears the canvas.
+- **"Exit"**: Closes the application.
+- **"Blue", "Red", "Green", "Yellow", "White"**: Changes the drawing color to the specified color.

+The audio recognition runs in a separate thread, allowing it to listen for commands continuously while you draw.

+#### Contributor Acknowledgment
+Special thanks to [@AlexCarhana](https://github.com/AlexCarhana) for implementing the speech recognition functionality.

 ## Implementation Progress

 ### Phase 1: Setup ✅